Protesters break into home of Sri Lankan PM, set it on fire

 Associated Press

-COLOMBO, Sri Lanka (AP) — Protesters have broken into the Sri Lankan prime minister’s private residence and set it on fire, hours after he said he would resign when a new government is formed, in the biggest day of demonstrations that also saw crowds storming the president’s home and office.
+COLOMBO, Sri Lanka (AP) — Protesters broke into the Sri Lankan prime minister’s private residence and set it on fire, hours after he said he would resign when a new government is formed, in the biggest day of angry demonstrations on Saturday that also saw crowds storming the president’s home and office.

 The office of Prime Minister Ranil Wickremesinghe said the protesters forced their way into his Colombo home on Saturday evening.
-It’s not immediately clear if he was inside at the time of the attack.
+It wasn’t immediately clear if he was inside at the time of the attack.

 Wickremesinghe said he suggested to the president to have an all-party government, but didn’t say anything about Rajapaksa’s whereabouts.
 Opposition parties in Parliament were currently discussing the formation of a new government.